thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **The goal is standardizing the BORING STUFF**.
 Your multi-tenancy library isn't your product.
 Your Kafka library isn't your competitive advantage.
 Your API conventions aren't what customers pay for.
 Standardize all the stuff that is not apart of your competitive advantage, stuff that is not apart of your core competency as a business.

-But your actual business logic, your algorithms, your unique features - that's where teams should have freedom to innovate.
+But your actual business logic, your algorithms, your unique features; that's where teams should have freedom to innovate.

 When teams do need to deviate, make them document why and how.
 This creates a feedback loop: if many teams need the same escape hatch, maybe the golden path should expand to cover that use case.